MicrosoftDocs/quantum-docs-pr/articles/overview/index.md

 ---
-title: Five things you should know about quantum computing
+title: Five questions about quantum computing
 description: Learn about quantum computing, what computers can do, and how you can learn quantum computing
 author: natke
 ms.author:  nakersha